clayton-halim/cs246e-notes/Notes/problem_14.md

         }

         void swap(unique_ptr<T> &x) {
-            std::swap(p, x.p);  // Even though p is private, we are still inside the unique_ptr class }
+            std::swap(p, x.p);  // Even though p is private, we are still inside the unique_ptr class, so we can access other unique_ptr's private fields
+        }
 };
 ```